OscMart/appsdeveloper/README.md

 # appsdeveloper
-This is just a project i did from schoolmate make me do.
+This is just a project i did from a schoolmate make me do.